msil2001/COMICSNAP/README.md

 > To correctly execute the behavior of this PWA you must have the following prerequisites pre-installed on your system:
 > - Python 3.x
 > - pip (Python Package Installer) - latest version
-> - SQlite Database - latest version (https://www.sqlite.org/)
+> - SQLite Database - latest version (https://www.sqlite.org/)

 <!-- SETTING UP VENV -->
 ## Setting Up the Virtual Environment